 One clear fact we learned about hot pot is that it’s typically eaten communally in Taiwan.
 Diners would either come as a couple or in groups to share a large simmering pot of broth between them on a large spacious table.

 Since most hot pot restaurants don’t see it as a one-person event, it can be pretty awkward to have dozens of locals looking at you in the restaurant thinking “look at this poor foreigner – no one joined him”.

 However, there is good news, we’ve found a place that accommodates those traveling alone in Taipei who want to experience hot pot food.

-There are two branches, we visited the one that’s just a 7-minuet walk from Taipei City Hall station.
-The other branch is just a 4-minuet walk from Sun Yet-Sen Memorial Hall station.
+There are two branches, we visited the one that’s just a 7-minute walk from Taipei City Hall station.
+The other branch is just a 4-minute walk from Sun Yet-Sen Memorial Hall station.

 |Table of Contents|